 We encourage parent involvement at The Fairfax Academy.
 We have an open door policy where parents can visit the school at any time.
 We encourage participation in field trips, open houses, holiday events, and conference time.

-Each campus is equipped with a full service cafeteria.
+Our school has a full service cafeteria.
 Children eat breakfast, lunch, and snacks in the cafeteria to promote a sense of community and change of scenery from their classroom.

 Two's & Three's